NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 ### Data Collection and Processing:

 We accessed and extracted data from the HTAN portal and subsequently matched sample IDs with ancestry and clinical annotations.
 The dataset was then filtered based on self-reported race/ancestry, focusing on individuals identified as Black, who were represented solely by normal and premalignant sample types.
 Additionally, we incorporated demographic variables, including sex (female, male) and age-stratified by the median (≤60 years, >60 years), as well as polyp classification (NL, SSL, TA).
-We selected the median age due sparse data for individuals less than age 50 years at diagnosis.
+We selected the median age since the age distribution was deviated towards older individuals.

 ### Statistical Analysis: